Veterans Fire Corps

 Since 2011, the Veterans Fire Corps program has engaged over 1,000 veterans

-The SECC Veterans Fire Corps program (in partnership with The Corps Network and The Nature Conservancy) provides training and on-the-job experience for post-911 era veterans interested in entering careers and gaining experience in natural resource management.
-The program engages participants in a cohort environment in which a 6-8-members work together to train and complete natural resource management projects, specifically related to fuels reduction and fire fuels management.
+The program engages participants in a cohort environment in which a 6-8 members work together to train and complete natural resource management projects, specifically related to fuels reduction and fire fuels management.
 Participants will likely also gain experience in trail work, invasive species removal, GIS, and other appropriate conservation stewardship work.
-Project work and schedules will vary depending on the project and season.
-Our projects require members to camp and live on site at project locations for a full project week, known as a ‘hitch’.
-While hitch schedules may vary, the typical scenario is 8 days on and 6 days off.

 Think you have what it takes to lead a VFC crew?
 Do you have extensive chainsaw experience, leadership skills, project management skills and the ability to teach and mentor others?
 S-212 Forest Service B-Feller Certification or higher?
 One or more seasons of saw crew work and multiple seasons leading crews?
-Check out our Leadership page for VFC Leader positions!
+Check out our Open Positions page for leadership opportunities!

 Questions?
 Contact our Administrative Specialist, Caitlin Scott, at